You are not alone.

 With individualized plans for care and led by a licensed nurse, our full-time professional certified staff personally engages with every Memory Care resident.
 We offer:

 - Memory garden, a safe and secure space with open access to Memory Care residents

-- Planned activities and events that encourage engagement and connection
+- Planned group and individual activities and events that encourage engagement and connection

 - 24/7 assistance response